 Description: Shstat.exe is not essential for Windows and will often cause problems.
 The file shstat.exe is located in a subfolder of "C:\Program Files" (typically C:\Program Files\Network Associates\VirusScan\).

 There is an icon for this program on the taskbar next to the clock.
 The shstat.exe file is not a Windows system file.
-The process can be removed using the control panel Add\Remove programs applet.
+The process can be removed using the Control Panel's Add\Remove programs applet.
 Shstat.exe is able to manipulate other programs.
-Therefore the technical security rating is 14% dangerous, however also read the users reviews.
+Therefore the technical security rating is 14% dangerous, however you should also read the user reviews.

-You could uninstall McAfee VirusScan Enterprise or McAfee Anti-Spyware software via Windows Control Panel/Add or Remove Programs (Windows XP) or Programs and Features (Windows 7/Vista).
+You could uninstall McAfee VirusScan Enterprise or McAfee Anti-Spyware software via Windows Control Panel/Add or Remove Programs (Windows XP) or Programs and Features (Windows 8/7/Vista).

 Recommended: Identify shstat.exe related errors